asiapgi/asiapgi.github.io/cog-uk-1/index.md

-# CZ GEN EPI - The Power of Genomics to understand the COVID 19 Pandemic
+# COG-Train UK - The Power of Genomics to understand the COVID 19 Pandemic

 ## Course Index

 ### Week 1: Pandemic and their Origins

----

 #### Virus Outbreak and Pandemic